bauxy/bauxy-legal/README.md

-# bauxy-legal
+# Patch Legal
-Containing all of the client facing legal documentation
+Contains all of the customer and patient facing legal documentation